5 Pet Photography Photo Tips

 If you’re a pet owner, chances are that you take lots and lots of photos of your furry family member.

-But, as all pet owners know, these creatures are unpredictable, which can make it hard to get the best picture.
+But, as all pet owners know, these creatures are unpredictable, making it hard to get the best picture.
 So here are some suggestions to help you get the best possible photo of your pet!

 Try to get their personality.
 Ask yourself what is unique about your pet and try to capture their one-of-a-kind character on camera.
 Take pictures of your pet when they are in their preferred spot, or when they’re enjoying a much-loved pastime — whether that’s snoozing on the couch or catching a ball.